 The message is clear: it is desirable, even admirable, to snatch Haitian children from a culture of abuse in adoptive Haitian families.

 Thus, as the Native-American and many other cultures were undermined by removing children from their families, today a project is underway to dismantle Haiti’s culture by shipping its youngest citizens, at a rate of 2,000 children per year, to foreign adoptions.
 This project is only possible because of a disinformation campaign that is most strident in the alternative press.

 Haiti’s child abusers and traffickers

-It would have been right and proper to mention, in any article during 2010 on the maltreatment of Haitian children, that Laura Silsby and nine other American Baptist missionaries were in jail in Haiti for attempting to traffic to the Dominican Republic 33 Haitian children, 22 of whom had at least one living parent.
+It would have been right and proper to mention, in any article during 2010 on the maltreatment of Haitian children, that Laura Silsby and nine other American Baptist missionaries were in jail in Haiti for attempting to traffic to the Dominican Republic 33 Haitian children, all of whom had at least one living parent.
 Simultaneously in the U.S., Catholic missionary Douglas Perlitz stood accused of the rape and psychological torture of 16 boys in a homeless shelter he had founded in Haiti.

 “There is organ trafficking for children and other persons also, because they need all types of organs.”

 Such horrible abuse is possible because of a lack of follow up to Haiti’s international adoptions.

 The same journalists who attacked Haitian adoption kept silent on these well-founded stories of child trafficking and abuse by Westerners.